 She phoned me back within the hour and explained to me what would happen with the chemo and surgery.
 She was obviously a specialist nurse for people who had cancer.
 She was very, very kind and everything she told me was helpful.

-Over the next few months I had three lots of chemo, then an operation and three more rounds of chemo.
-I was also offered the chance to take part in the Avelumab trial.
-As part of my maintenance therapy I get infusions of the drug every two weeks for potentially two years while the trial is running.
+Over the next few months I had three lots of chemotherapy, then an operation and three more rounds of chemo.
+I was also offered the chance to take part in an immunotherapy trial.
+As part of my maintenance therapy it was infused every two weeks for 13 months.

 I think the worst part of the chemo treatment was probably losing my hair.
 It came out in clumps on the 17th day after my first chemo and my husband ended up helping me to shave the rest of it off.
 We sat on the floor of the bedroom, sobbing our hearts out.
 My hair eventually grew back very curly and very grey.
-I'm now embracing the grey colour but I'm still not sure about the curls!
+I’m now embracing the grey colour, grey is the new blonde!

 My message to other women would be, get out there and enjoy your life.
 Don't let anyone tell you that you can't do something – you can!
 I’ve met up with a group of other women via the Target Ovarian Cancer Facebook group, and we now meet every few months and have a WhatsApp group where we speak almost every day – it's a great support for me.